nestybox/sysbox/README.md

 privileged container (e.g., docker, sysbox, etc) place data in these directories.

-The Sysboxd test targets do not cleanup the contents of these directories so as to allow their reuse between test runs in order to speed up testing (e.g., to avoid having the test container download fresh docker images between subsequent test runs).
+The Sysbox test targets do not cleanup the contents of these directories so as to allow their reuse between test runs in order to speed up testing (e.g., to avoid having the test container download fresh docker images between subsequent test runs).